cplusplus/SG9/Info.md

 ## C++ Ranges Status

-The current focuse of the group is on C++23 Ranges utilities, though we welcome all relevant papers.
+The current focus of the group is on C++23 Ranges utilities, though we welcome all relevant papers.

-The following list contains all ranges utilities currently in work.
+The following list contains all ranges utilities currently in the works.
 For a list of open tasks please visit: <a href="https://docs.google.com/spreadsheets/d/15QsTFlFN8019ZCkjaKKxHCIKSosI3El4ETgarD0Y7_E/edit?usp=sharing">Ranges Status</a>

 | Paper | Paper Name | Authors | Tier | SG9 | LEWG | Status |